TownyAdvanced/TownyResources/README.md

 - If you gave each player daily gifts of multiple stacks of valuable blocks, would it make them want to play your server more ?
 - If you gave each player a massive boost to their resource extraction capabilities (God-Pickaxes for all), would that make them want to play your server more ?
 - The answer to both of these questions is **NO**.
-- It is not the rapid accumulation of large quantities of virtual items  which will make players want to keep playing on your server.
+- It is not the rapid accumulation of large quantities of virtual stuff which will make players want to keep playing on your server.
 - Rather it is quality of the server experience which will keep them coming back.
-- *TownyResources* enhances that server experience by improving town building, nation building, trading, roleplaying, and most importantly, providing a strategic and non-personal reason for going to war, which reduces toxicity across the whole server.
+- *TownyResources* enhances that server experience by improving town building, nation building, trading, roleplaying, and most importantly, providing a strategic and non-personal reason for going to war, thus reducing toxicity across the whole server.

 ----------
 ###### Question.